 - We’re watching you!

-Install a mobile CCTV camera tower along with good site lighting.
+Install a temporary CCTV camera tower along with good site lighting.
 Why would thieves target a difficult to access site that’s well lit, with remote cameras and movement sensors surveying everything, when they can find a dark, unsecured alternative?

 For construction sites, solar powered mobile camera towers are an ideal security solution.
-Running off mains or solar power and communicating via the mobile network, Clearway’s camera towers can be your eyes with virtually 360˚ coverage.
+Running off mains or solar power and communicating via the mobile network, Clearway’s mobile CCTV towers can be your eyes with virtually 360˚ coverage.
 They survey all the site with their swivelling, high-definition movement-activated cameras and when triggered, they can issue voiced warnings to trespassers so they know they’ve been spotted.

 The activation and live video are instantly beamed back to Clearway’s state-of-the-art NSI Gold Alarm Receiving Centre who, in turn, will raise an alarm, send out a security guard patrol and/or contact the police to apprehend the intruders.